Q. How do I order an OSHA or HIPAA product from the website? What are the different payment methods you accept?

 Q. Is your Dental OSHA Manual approved by the ADA?

 A. No, we are not approved by ADA, but we are authorized OSHA trainers and consultants.
-Please verify our certificates here We also have over 16 years of experience in preparing OSHA programs and have sold hundreds of manuals since then.
+Please verify our here We also have over 18 years of experience in preparing OSHA programs and have sold thousands of manuals since then.
 We also provide regular updates on our facebook and Google Plus pages.

 Q. What is an "Exposure Control Plan?"